EvanIndieDev/2D_Action_Basic_UnityProject/README.md

 You can freely skip, revisit, or rearrange episodes based on your own learning pace.

+Note: The checklist may be adjusted, expanded, or refined as the video series progresses, in order to better reflect the actual teaching flow and improvements made along the way.

 ---

 ## 📦 Source Code Availability